Nellie Bly: Later work

 In 1895, Bly married millionaire manufacturer Robert Seaman.
-Bly was 31 and Seaman was 73 when they married.
+Bly was 31 and Seaman was 73.
 Due to her husband's failing health, she left journalism and succeeded her husband as head of the Iron Clad Manufacturing Co., which made steel containers such as milk cans and boilers.
 Seaman died in 1904.

 That same year, Iron Clad began manufacturing the steel barrel that was the model for the 55-gallon oil drum still in widespread use in the United States.
-There have been claims that Bly invented the barrel, but the inventor was registered as Henry Wehrhahn (U.S. Patents 808,327 and 808,413).
+There have been claims that Bly was responsible for the design, but the inventor was registered as Henry Wehrhahn (U.S. Patents 808,327 and 808,413).